scimusmn/stele/README.md

 This project's structure was initially generated using [szwacz's great electron-boilerplate](https://github.com/szwacz/electron-boilerplate).

 ## Media
+The image of a stele at [Copan](https://uncoveredhistory.com/honduras/copan/the-stelae-of-copan/) in this README is a public domain sketch by [ Frederick Catherwood ](https://en.wikipedia.org/wiki/Frederick_Catherwood).

 The stele app icon is a modified version of [ Atif Ashrad's Touch Gestures icons ](https://thenounproject.com/atifarshad/collection/touch-gestures/) from the Noun Project, [(CC BY 2.0)](https://creativecommons.org/licenses/by/2.0/)